The LivingUpp™ 8 Dimensions of Self-Care

 If you want to live with more ease and better health, creating a supportive self-care practice is essential.Self-care is a preventive health strategy involving actions and behaviors that improve, restore, or maintain good health.
 Click To Tweet

 Self-care can include getting sufficient restful sleep, preparing healthy meals, exercising, bandaging wounds, taking medications as prescribed, testing blood sugar and blood pressure, managing your finances responsibly, setting and honoring healthy boundaries in relationships, staying hydrated, and basically any action you take to support your well-being.

 Most care is self-care

-    According to the World Health Organization, self-care is “the most dominant form of primary care in both developed and in developing countries,” and it has been estimated that “65% to 85% of health care is provided by the individual or the family without professional intervention.”
-Likewise, in the UK it’s been estimated that 80% of all care is self-care.
+The WHO also notes that self-care is “the most dominant form of primary care in both developed and in developing countries,” and it’s been estimated that “65% to 85% of health care is provided by the individual or the family without professional intervention.”
+In the UK it’s been estimated that 80% of all care is self-care.

 As far back as 1978, the International Conference on Primary Health Care (Alma-Ata, USSR) declared that “people have the right and duty to participate individually and collectively in the planning and implementation of their health care.”
 In fact, some consider self-care an act of civil disobedience in today’s commoditized healthcare climate.

 So, why are we seeing such a growing interest in self-care?